-Since my last blog, I started competing on my race-ready Sensa Dura at my club TT.
+Since my last blog, I started competing on my race-ready Sensa Dura (this is an old post and the linked content no longer exists) at my club TT.
 Time trail is pretty new to me but I love it.

 I’m starting to refine my skills, gain valuable experience and at the same time I’ve been getting some good times and results.

 I’ve enjoyed doing plenty of circuit road races with top 10 finishes, my best result so far being 4th in a National B circuit race at Darley Moor before resting up.

 I then headed off to Castiglione Della Pescaia, Tuscany, Italy for the first UCI Para-cycling Road and TT World Cup of the season with Team GB.

 Travelling with Team GB as a development squad rider is a fantastic experience and I was given my first Team GB ‘Podium’ kit, usually only reserved for those riders from the Podium programme.
 I competed for Team GB at the Italian World Cup on the 2 year anniversary of the accident that caused my permanent injury enabling me to be a C5 rider.

 This competition held both emotional significance for me and immense pride.

 The World Cup event itself held mixed results for me with 7th in the TT.
 But the day after, during the road race, I was bought off by the tail end of a big crash so I was unable to finish.
 ‘Lucky’ for me I escaped the crash with only a dislocated shoulder and a smashed helmet.